Skip the usual sandwiches and start thinking out of the lunch box.

 Who could refuse this delectable pasta and ham meal?
 You won’t be worried anymore if they’re playing with the food so long as it still find its way to their mouth.

-Treat them to a nutritious sweet muffin and rolled up some ham or hotdogs to this dish.
+Treat them to a nutritious sweet muffin and roll up some ham or hotdogs to this dish.

 Kids can go Japanese with yummy bento lunch!
 And it doesn’t need chopsticks.